XabierMatute/KirbyRellocator42/README.md

 KirbyMover42 is a script that moves the heaviest directories from `/home` to `sgoinfre` to free up local space.
 It replaces the original directories with symbolic links, ensuring files remain accessible while optimizing storage.
 Perfect for managing large files and saving disk space.

 > **Note**: This script is designed to be used on the Ubuntu computers at my campus (Urduliz42) to prevent issues with limited local storage space.
-> **Warning**: Use this script at your own risk.
-I am not responsible for any data loss or damage that may occur.

 ## Installation